 Standard radiation (also called conventional radiotherapy) for pituitary adenomas is given daily, Monday through Friday, usually for 5 to 6 weeks.
 The radiation treatments themselves are short, lasting only a few minutes.
 Like diagnostic x-rays, radiation treatments cannot be seen, heard, or felt, and they do not hurt.
 Generally, the side effects of treatment are limited to the areas being treated.
 Most commonly, standard radiation treatment for pituitary adenomas can result in loss of hair and fatigue.
 Because the pituitary gland sits very close to the optic nerves and optic chiasm, there is a risk that radiation treatments can cause loss of vision, although this is unusual in the hands of a skilled radiation oncologist.
 Compared to surgery, patients receiving radiation can experience hypopituitarism, where the pituitary has decreased production of one or more of the hormones that it usually releases.
 If this occurs, these hormones can be replaced in the form of medication.
 Finally, although the risk is low, radiation for pituitary tumors may cause cancers to form in the radiation field years after the radiation has been given.

 Stereotactic radiosurgery is a way of delivering radiation therapy to brain tumors in a very precise way.
-Often, this is done in order to treat a tumor with large doses of radiation over a few days, or even in a single treatment, rather than spreading the treatment out over a number of days as is done with standard radiation therapy.
+This method of radiation treats a tumor with large doses of radiation over a few days, or even in a single treatment, rather than spreading the treatment out over a number of weeks, as is done with standard radiation therapy.
 When performed in other parts of the brain, this technique can deliver high doses of radiation to a specific area of the brain while reducing the amount of radiation that is delivered to normal, healthy brain tissue.
-This treatment is generally considered only if the tumor is less than 3 to 4 cm in maximum dimension.
-Stereotactic radiosurgery has been tried in pituitary adenomas, and compared to standard radiation therapy, it results in more rapid decrease in hormone levels of secreting adenomas.
+Stereotactic radiosurgery has been tried in pituitary adenomas and compared to standard radiation therapy, it results in a more rapid decrease in hormone levels of secreting adenomas.
 However, because higher doses are delivered with each treatment, a higher rate of complications has been seen with stereotactic radiosurgery, particularly with regards to damage to the optic nerves and the optic chiasm.
 For this reason, stereotactic radiosurgery is not often used to treat pituitary adenomas.
 Occasionally, stereotactic radiosurgery can be used in situations where a pituitary adenoma has recurred after previous treatment.

 Treatment with Medications